mebjas/mebjas.github.io/_posts/2020-01-22-android-camera-subsystem-basic-image-processing-steps-done-at-hardware-level-in-android-camera.md

 ## What after these low level steps?

 After applying these steps (or more as implemented by HAL of different OEMs) RAW image can be converted to YUV.
 YUV images are usually large in size with `1.5 Bytes per pixel`.
 This means a `12 MP image (4000 X 3000)` will occupy around `17.2 MB` in memory.
-To save size of output image written to disk an image is usually compressed and JPEG is more popular format for this at the moment.
-Jpeg encoding is supported at HAL level as it can be efficiently done at hardware level.
+To save size of output image written to disk an image is usually compressed and `JPEG` is one fo the most popular formats for this. `JPEG encoding` is supported at HAL level as it can be efficiently done in the hardware.

 If you are writing an application on top of Android Camera and intend to perform your own processing on top of image returned by framework you should request image in `YUV` format.
 OTOH, if the goal is to directly write the image to disk `JPEG` image should be used.

 > If the goal is to just save the image to disk and then act on it, it'd both easier and faster to use [Android Camera Intent](https://developer.android.com/training/camera/photobasics) than implementing the camera.

 If you request a YUV image and perform some image processing on top of it and finally save to disk, you'd still need to pay cost of JPEG encoding.
-Jpeg encoding usually takes around `~ 800 ms` vs `~ 90 ms` at software vs hardware layer respectively for a 8MP image on a simple quad core system.
+JPEG encoding usually takes around `~ 800 ms` vs `~ 90 ms` at software vs hardware layer respectively for a 8MP image on a simple quad core system.
 This can however be optimised by using Reprocessing APIs supported in later version of Android.
 I'll be writing more about it soon.
 <!-- TODO(mebjas): add link to article on reporcessing API. -->

 ## Interesting notes